viviankaun/Data-Engineering-Capstone-Project/README.md

 ###Analyze the data of Travelers Visiting the United States from I94 form
 <p>An I-94 form is needed by all persons except U.S. Citizens, returning resident aliens, aliens with immigrant visas, and most Canadian citizens visiting or in transit.
 Air and Sea travelers will be issued I-94s during the admission process at the port of entry. </p>

-<p> Top10 citizens of countries travelers traveling to the United States and related information  </p>
+<p>repoting: Top5 citizens of countries travelers traveling to the United States and related information  </p>

 ## Tools and technologies